 The Society values the benefits of having committee members of varying backgrounds, expertise and experience.
 Each director signs a conflict of interest form and register of interests declaration annually.

 Brid Horan (Chair)

-Brid is an Independent Non-Executive Director experienced in executive roles and on public and private boards.
-Currently Chair of Nephin Energy, Director of PM Group, Co-Chair Balance for Better Business and member of DCU Governing Authority.
+Brid is an Independent Chair and Non-Executive Director with over 30 years’ experience in executive roles and on public and private boards.
+Currently Chancellor of Dublin City University, Chair of Nephin Energy, and Non-Executive Director of PM Group.

-Brid was ESB Deputy Chief Executive until 2014 and served on the boards of IDA Ireland, FBD Holdings plc and National Pension Reserve Fund.
-She is an Actuary and Fellow IOD.
+Brid was ESB Deputy Chief Executive until 2014 and has served on the boards of IDA Ireland, FBD Holdings plc and National Pensions Reserve Fund.
+She is an Actuary, Chartered Director and Fellow IOD.

 Dr Sinead Brennan

 Sinead is a Radiation Oncologist in St Luke’s hospital, Rathgar and in St James hospital, Dublin.

 She is Chair of the Head and Neck DSSG at Cancer Trials Ireland.

 Kieran Crowley is a Chartered Accountant and a Chartered Director.

 He is a Business Consultant advising boards and business owners on change, risk management, strategy and governance, with experience as a board member in many companies.